web-rpi/Ra/README.md

 <b>Flash firmware</b><br>
 The firmware of the Ra‘ is flashed via the Android app.
 Here the app must be installed on the phone or tablet.
-The latest firmware can be downloaded here: https://github.com/einergehtnochrein/ra-firmware/wiki/FirmwareReleases/ ->	Connect the phone to the Ra via Bluetooth<br>
+The latest firmware can be downloaded here: https://github.com/einergehtnochrein/ra-firmware/wiki/FirmwareReleases/<br>
+->	Connect the phone to the Ra (LAIRD BL652) via Bluetooth<br>
 ->	Start the "Ra" app<br>
 ->	Click on the three dots at the top right<br>
 ->	Click on the menu item “Aktuelle Ra-Firmware laden”<br>